Writing

 However, I suggest expressing your concern without offering a solution, such as, “I’m worried about your sustainability because you’re working late at night unexpectedly”

-This type of feedback is less offensive and provides an opportunity for self-improvement.
 This approach, which I call the “Worry Conversation”, is a better way to give effective feedback.